Ipgnosis/tic_tac_toe/README.md

 What they actually do is learn enough to start playing the first game, then playing and learning as they go along.
 During early game play, humans do not:

 1. Start a game with a proven strategy in mind (e.g. Sicilian Defense, Ruy Lopez, etc.)
-2. Conduct an exhaustive, breadth first search of all possible moves
+2. Conduct an exhaustive, breadth first search of all possible moves (note even in Tic Tac Toe, there are 9! or 362,880 possible moves)
 3. Calculate win/loss probabilities for any given move
 4. Explore the history of great games played in the past, looking for similarities

-The goal of this project is to get the computer to learn Tic Tac Toe as a young human learns: starting with just enough information to play and then learn by experience of play.
-The metric of success is the win rate of the trained agent, and if it can surpass:
+The goal of this project is to get the computer to learn Tic Tac Toe as a young human learns: starting with just enough information to play and then learn by experience of play; basing their decisions on their memory of what worked or didn't work in the past.
-1. The success rate of random play (see below)
-2. The win rate of a reasonably adept human (i.e. consistenty beat a human)

 Approach:

-The game 'tic tac toe' is used as an experiment.
-Although this has been done many times before, it was chosen because the action space is small enough to be readily understandable at first glance and the necessary compute resources can be provided by a laptop.
+The game 'tic tac toe' is used as an experiment to explore machine learing from a human perspective.
+Although TTT has been done many times before, it was chosen because the action space is small enough to be readily understandable at first glance and the necessary compute resources can be provided by a laptop.

 The process must self-learn via competing against itself.
-No human interaction or pre-programmed rules (ideally) are permissable.
+No human interaction or pre-programmed rules (beyond how to make a move and the definition of win/loss) are permissable.

 By convention:
 - Agent 'X' always makes the first move